Xi congratulates Chinese astronauts aboard space station - WTMJ

 “We in Beijing await your triumphant return,” he added.

-The main section of the Tianhe, or Heavenly Harmony, station was launched into orbit on April 29.
-Cargo spacecraft sent up last month carried fuel, food and equipment to the station in preparation for the crewed mission.
+The space station’s core module, named “Tianhe” or Heavenly Harmony, was launched into orbit on April 29.
+A cargo spacecraft delivered fuel, food and equipment to the station last month in preparation for the arrival of the crew.

-The space agency plans a total of 11 launches through the end of next year to deliver two laboratory modules to expand the 70-ton station, along with supplies and crew members.
-The current mission is the third of 11 launches.
+The space agency plans 11 launches through the end of next year to add two laboratory modules to expand the 70-ton station, along with supplies and crew members.
+The current mission is the third of the 11 launches.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been corrected to say that Tianhe is the name of the core module of the space station, not the overall station.